Transformers in the loop: Polarity in neural models of language: Method

 \subsubsection{Synthetic data}

 We used the following procedure.
 First, we automatically identified the set of verbs and nouns to build our items from.
 To do so, we started with {\tt bert-base-uncased}\footnote{ \url{https://huggingface.co/bert-base-uncased}} vocabulary.
-We ran all non-subword lexical tokens through a SpaCy POS tagger\footnote{\url{https://github.com/explosion/spacy-models}}.
+Taking its non-subword lexical tokens is an easy way to get a list of simple and common words.
+We ran this list through a SpaCy POS tagger\footnote{\url{https://github.com/explosion/spacy-models}}.
 Further, we lemmatized the result using {\tt pattern}\footnote{\url{https://pypi.org/project/Pattern/}} and dropped duplicates.
 Then, we filtered out modal verbs, singularia tantum nouns and some visible lemmatization mistakes.
 Finally, we filtered out non-transitive verbs to give the dataset a bit of a higher baseline of grammaticality.\footnote{Our procedure was equivalent to that in \url{github.com/Mirith/Verb-categorizer}}

 We kept top 100 nouns and top 100 verbs from the resulting lists -- these are the lexical entries we will deal with.
 Then, we generated sentences with these words, using the following pattern:

 For this, we iterate over the 100 nouns in the subject and the object positions (excluding cases where the same noun appears in both positions) and over the 100 verbs.
 The procedure gave us 990k sentences like these: